 Sometimes Shams would cry, her heart filled with a strange ecstasy, watching the sacred dance.
 Then one night, she could hold herself back no longer, she forced herself out of her wheelchair and wobbled around, joining the forms in the mirror.
 Her steps could not match that of the dancing dervishes, but her spirit whirled with them.
 She would often fall, somehow pick herself up, and start again.

 This continued for several months.
 Shams herself did not realise when she had no need for a wheelchair any longer.
 She could limp around the house with a walker.
-Her heart now needed no support though – it constantly soared in the sky, like a bird.
+Her heart now needed no crutch though – it constantly soared in the sky, like a bird of freedom.